-During the course of both the fall and spring semesters, Part-Time Studies offers programs to help students become acquainted with the resources on campus and to aid in the transition to academic life.
+Part-Time Studies offers assistance to help students become acquainted with the resources on campus and to aid in the transition to academic life.
 In the past the following programs have been scheduled: Orientation, Campus Tour, College Survival Skills (study skills workshop), Library Tour, and Career Services workshops.
+All of these resources are now available to part-time students via the PTS web site at www.parttime.villanova.edu.
 New programs can be added as the need arises.
 Suggestions are always welcome.
 Information on various programs is available from the PTS office.